List of presidents of Brazil: Fourth Republic (1946–1964)

-At that time, the president and vice president of Brazil were voted into office separately.
+At that time, the President and Vice President of Brazil were voted into office separately.
 The vice president was a political enemy of Jânio Quadros, the leftist João Goulart.
-Goulart was out of the country, and Congress was controlled by right wing politicians.
-During Goulart's absence, the president of the Chamber of deputies, Ranieri Mazzilli, took office as acting president of Brazil.
-There was then a plot to block the inauguration of the vice president as president, but Congressional resistance to the inauguration of Goulart led to a reaction by the governor of Rio Grande do Sul, who led a "legality campaign", and to a split in the military (that, during the fourth Republic, intervened heavily in politics).
-Amid the political crisis, the solution was the adoption by Congress of a Constitutional Amendment abolishing the presidential executive and replacing it with a parliamentary system of government.
+Goulart was out of the country, and Congress was controlled by right-wing politicians.
+During Goulart's absence, the President of the Chamber of Deputies, Ranieri Mazzilli, took office as Acting President of Brazil.
+There was a plot to block the inauguration of the vice president as president, but Congressional resistance to the inauguration of Goulart led a reaction by the Governor of Rio Grande do Sul, who led a "Legality Campaign", and to a split in the military (that, during the fourth Republic, intervened heavily in politics).
+Amid the political crisis, the solution was the adoption by Congress of a constitutional amendment abolishing the presidential executive and replacing it with a parliamentary system of government.
 Under that negotiated solution, Goulart's inauguration was allowed to proceed, but Goulart would be head of state only, and a prime minister approved by Congress would lead the government.
 The new system of government's continued existence was subject to popular approval in a referendum scheduled for 1963.
-The result of this referendum restored the presidential executive and a military coup deposed Goulart in 1964, starting the military dictatorship.
+The result of this referendum restored the presidential executive, and a military coup deposed Goulart in 1964, starting the military dictatorship.